mathSlib-dev/mathSlib/README.md

 * Basic definitions of `MathObject`
 * Basic definitions of `NMathObject`
 * Documentations of above and basic ideas.
-* A previous half-finished C# project [MathiS](https://github.com/EasternJournalist/MathiS) , based on string matching and lambda expression, which has already successfully assemble a function and plot graphics, but less extensible.
+* A previous half-finished C# project [MathiS](https://github.com/EasternJournalist/MathiS) , based on string matching and lambda expression, which has already successfully assembled functions and plot graphics, but less extensible.
 * Nothing else.

 ## What's to be done